biasmv/pv/README.md

 # New since latest release

+- Implement screen-door transparency as an alternative to alpha-based transparency.
+To enable screen-door transparency, pass transparency : 'screendoor' when constructing the viewer.
 - Added special selection highlighting render mode.
 - Improve handling of click event by only firing click events when the mouse button is pressed/released within a short timespan.
 - Improve rendering of outline by properly scaling the extrusion factor based on the size of the GL canvas.